Anesthesia and Perioperative Medicine

 Same-day surgery usually is elective and can range in duration from a few minutes to a few hours.
 Modern anesthetic techniques and drugs are used to enable you to continue your recovery safely at home, whether you have received general anesthesia, regional nerve blocks or local anesthesia with intravenous sedation.

 How to contact the Department of Anesthesia and Perioperative Medicine

-If you have questions or concerns, an anesthesiologist is available 24x7.
-On weekdays from 8:00 am – 4:00 pm, please call the Department of Anesthesia at 978-287-3162.
+If you have questions or concerns, an anesthesiologist is available on a 24-hour basis 7 days/week.
+On weekdays from 7:00 am – 3:30 pm, please call the Department of Anesthesia at 978-287-3162.
 Outside of these hours, or in the event of an emergency situation, please call the main Emerson Hospital switchboard at 978-369-1400 and ask the operator to page the anesthesiologist on call.